-Data pipelines consist of these components: a source, a data transformation step and a destination.
+Data pipelines consist of three components: a source, a data transformation step and a destination.

-Let’s look at an applied example.
-Data pipelines make it possible for data to flow from separate applications and platforms such as Facebook Ads, Google Analytics and Shopify.
-If a customer experience analyst is trying to make sense of these data points to understand the effectiveness of an ad, they need a data pipeline to manage the transfer and normalization of data from these disparate sources into a data warehouse such as Snowflake.
+For example, a company’s marketing and commerce stack might include separate platforms such as Facebook Ads, Google Analytics and Shopify.
+If a customer experience analyst wants to make sense of these data points to understand the effectiveness of an ad, they need a data pipeline to manage the transfer and normalization of data from these disparate sources into a data warehouse such as Snowflake.

-Additionally, data pipelines can also feed data from a data warehouse or data lake into operational systems, such as a customer experience processing system like Qualtrics (although that is beyond the scope of what we are discussing here).
+Additionally, data pipelines can feed data from a data warehouse or data lake into operational systems, such as a customer experience processing system like Qualtrics.

-Many companies are modernizing their data infrastructure by adopting a suite of cloud-native tools called the modern data stack.
-Automated data pipelines are a key component of the modern data stack and enable businesses to embrace new data sources and improve business intelligence.
+Many companies are modernizing their data infrastructure by adopting cloud-native tools.
+Automated data pipelines are a key component of this modern data stack and enable businesses to embrace new data sources and improve business intelligence.

 The modern data stack consists of:

-Data pipelines enable the transfer of data from a source platform to a destination, where the data can be consumed by analysts and data scientists and turned into valuable insights for the business.
+Data pipelines enable the transfer of data from a source platform to a destination, where the data can be consumed by analysts and data scientists and turned into valuable insights.

 Consider the case of running shoe manufacturer ASICS.
 The company needed to integrate data from NetSuite and Salesforce Marketing Cloud into Snowflake to gain a 360° view of its customers.

-To do so, the ASICS data team looked at its core application data —in this case, from the ever-popular Runkeeper — and combined data on signups for loyalty programs with data from other attribution channels.
+To do so, the ASICS data team looked at its core application data —in this case, from the popular app Runkeeper — and combined data on signups for loyalty programs with data from other attribution channels.
 With a data pipeline, ASICS was able to scale its data integration easily.